kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>Look at the big picture</h2>
 You should understand what your app should do before rejecting (or accepting) any framework or library in your code.
 Because a framework or lib may help your app "do" it better.

-Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently.
-But if you're building an app that users need to keep open for long periods of time to do work, like MS Word, then Ember will help you.
+Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort level.
+But if you're building an app that users will keep open and work inside for a long time, like MS Word, then Ember is helpful.

 And what if you're part of a team of developers?
 Using a well-tested library/framework helps because it provides your team a shared language, making collaboration simple and pleasant.